gravityplus/Gravity-Forms-Stripe/readme.txt

 3. Stripe feed

 == Changelog ==
+= 0.1.2 =
+* Fix error handling

 = 0.1.1 =
-* Fixes "Class 'Stripe' Not Found" error
+* Fix "Class 'Stripe' Not Found" error

 = 0.1 =
 * Initial release.
-Processes charges (one-time payments) only.
+Process charges (one-time payments) only.

 == Upgrade Notice ==

+= 0.1.2 =
+Important fix for error handling!
+Please upgrade to the latest version.

+= 0.1.1 =
 Important fix!
 Please upgrade to the latest version or your form may not correctly process payments.